rwinkhart/libmutton/wiki/developers.md

 - `termux`: Allows creating an Android binary that can interact with the Termux clipboard (for Android)

 ## Required Global Variable Manipulation
-- `global.GetPassphrase` must be set to allow for different types of clients (CLI, GUI, TUI) to prompt for the passphrase in the most appropriate way.
+- `global.GetPassword` must be set to allow for different types of clients (CLI, GUI, TUI) to prompt for the password in the most appropriate way.
-- `crypt.Daemonize`, true by default, determines whether to make use of the RCW daemon for passphrase caching.
+- `crypt.Daemonize`, true by default, determines whether to make use of the RCW daemon for password caching.
 This may be best to disable for interactive clients.

 ## Required Arguments
 - `clipclear`: Should be accepted by all non-interactive CLI libmutton implementations (not required for interactive GUI/TUI implementations).
 In order to clear the clipboard on a timer, non-interactive libmutton-based password managers call another instance of their executable with the `clipclear` argument (e.g. `mutn clipclear`) with the intended clipboard contents provided via STDIN.
 If after 30 seconds the clipboard contents have not changed, they are cleared.
 Please accept a `clipclear` argument that calls `core.ClipClearArgument()`.
-- `startrcwd`: Should be accepted by all libmutton implementations making use of the RCW daemon to cache passphrases.
+- `startrcwd`: Should be accepted by all libmutton implementations making use of the RCW daemon to cache passwords.
 Please accept a `startrcwd` argument that calls `core.RCWDArgument()`.

 ## Configuration
 libmutton-based password manager clients should all share the same INI configuration file.